Problem Solvers Caucus: Congressional rules reform

-After the 2018 midterm elections, the Problem Solvers Caucus and House Democratic Leadership negotiated a package that reformed the rules of the House.
-The Washington Posts Editorial Board predicted that those new rules should "ease consideration of bipartisan amendments, create a 'consensus calendar' to reserve time for bills with wide bipartisan support and make it harder for extremists on the House’s wings to threaten to oust the speaker."
+After the 2018 midterm elections, the Problem Solvers Caucus and the House Democratic Leadership negotiated a package to reform the rules of the House.
+The Washington Posts Editorial Board predicted that those new rules should "ease consideration of bipartisan amendments, create a 'consensus calendar' to reserve time for bills with wide bipartisan support and make it harder for extremists on the House's wings to threaten to oust the speaker."
 Some on the left argued against the changes saying they would essentially weaken Speaker Pelosi and the Democrats in the House.

 COVID-19 relief

-In September 2020, the Problem Solvers released their "March to Common Ground" COVID-19 relief package, an outline for a Congressional bipartisan compromise that showed that members of both parties were willing to listen to each other in order to craft legislation.
+In September 2020, the Problem Solvers released their "March to Common Ground" COVID-19 relief package, an outline of a bipartisan Congressional compromise that demonstrated that members of both parties were willing to listen to each other to craft legislation.

 Capitol riot and reaction

 On May 18, 2021, the Problem Solvers Caucus endorsed bipartisan legislation to investigate the attack on the Capitol.

-However, the next day only 18 of 28 Republican Problem Solvers voted in support of creating a bipartisan commission to lead the investigation.
+The next day, 18 of 28 Republican Problem Solvers, compared to 17 of the other 182 Republicans voting and every Democrat voting, voted in support of creating a bipartisan commission to lead the investigation.

 Ousting of McCarthy

 After the 2023 October Continuing Resolution was passed on September 30, 2023, Congressman Matt Gaetz presented the motion to vacate against Speaker Kevin McCarthy on October 3, in which all Democrats voted to vacate alongside eight Republicans.
 Republican members of the Problem Solvers Caucus criticized their Democratic counterparts for not defending McCarthy after he passed a bipartisan bill, considering it an undermining of bipartisanship credibility, although Nancy Mace, a Republican member of the Problem Solvers Caucus herself, also voted alongside Democrats to remove McCarthy.
-Within the caucus, the Republican argument that defending the Speaker would protect the institution was met with the Democratic rebuttal that McCarthy refused to certify the 2020 election.
+Within the caucus, the Republican argument that defending the speaker would protect the institution was met with the Democratic rebuttal that McCarthy refused to certify the 2020 election.
 The schism formed from this event persisted long after the vote, with the caucus acting only in small groups rather than as a 64-member bloc for bipartisan issues.
-Republican members were looking at removing Democratic members who did not cross the aisle often enough, while Democratic members believed the caucus were not doing enough to combat the far-right influence in the general GOP.
+Republican members were looking at removing Democratic members who did not cross the aisle often enough, while Democratic members believed the caucus was not doing enough to combat the far-right influence in the general GOP.

 119th Congress

-After the results of the 2024 United States House of Representatives elections showed the 119th United States Congress will have an even narrower Republican majority than the 118th had, the group met as a whole for the first time in a year.
+After the results of the 2024 United States House of Representatives elections showed the 119th United States Congress would have an even narrower Republican majority than the 118th had, the group met as a whole for the first time in a year.